yezkez10/tp/docs/UserGuide.md

 ### Deleting a patient : `delete`

-Deletes a patient from the clinic’s registra via the specified index.
+Deletes a patient from the clinic records via the specified index.

 Format: `delete INDEX`
 * Deletes the person at the specified `INDEX`